-Straps, cords and elastic bands around your luggage are not recommended.
-They can interfere with the luggage system and may delay your luggage.
-Don't forget to remove old luggage tags to avoid confusion.
+Avoid using straps, cords or elastic bands around your suitcase.
+These can interfere with the baggage system and may delay your luggage.
+Also, remove any old luggage tags to prevent confusion.
+Want to make your luggage stand out?
+Use bright stickers instead.

-Wrapping means covering your luggage with a thin layer of transparent plastic film.
-It provides extra protection and reduces the risk of theft.
+Wrapping involves covering your suitcase with a thin layer of transparent plastic film.
+It offers extra protection and reduces the risk of theft.
 Cardboard boxes must be wrapped.
+We only accepts officially approved wrapping material.
+Bags wrapped in unapproved plastic or tape will be refused at check-in.

 Are you bringing a bicycle, skis, golf bag, pushchair or large musical instrument?
 Travelling with a pet?
 These items must be checked in as oversized luggage.